Daniels2023/studyCase/README.md

 ![image](https://github.com/Daniels2023/studyCase/assets/124798004/8ef1da54-4763-4a62-b5a6-d246731aec1d)

-So now have a new index and distinct categories for both products, which would be great for further BI analyses.
+So now have a new index and distinct categories for both products, which would be great for further BI analysis.

 ## Advanced step - Creating a database.